BenLauwens/ThinkJulia.jl/docs/src/chap15.md

 end
 ```

-The docstring lists the attributes: width and height are numbers; corner is a point object that specifies the lower-left corner.
+The docstring lists the fields: width and height are numbers; corner is a point object that specifies the lower-left corner.

 To represent a rectangle, you have to instantiate a rectangle object: